The Hartley Learning Centre

 SWCHStory-is accessible via the SWCHS online Book Group, SWCHStory is different members of staff reading a book aloud for all members of our school and wider community to enjoy.
 This is a great way that parents and students can join the school community to discuss and explore, not only a great story, but all the other subjects and thoughts that a story can inspire.

-SWCHS Staff Book Talks-each week we have a different member of staff talking about books that influenced their lives in some way.
+SWCHS Staff Book Talks-At times, we have a different member of staff talking about books that influenced their lives in some way.
 This is great way for students to get to know the people behind their school personas and to gain reading recommendations too.
 This too will be accessible via the SWCHS online Book Group, until we can gather again in the future.

 Reading for Pleasure Bookmarks -another way that teachers and parents can engage with students through reading for pleasure.
 Activities include creating a relaxed reading den at home, talking to a family member about what they are reading now, or have enjoyed in the past, exploring the power of storytelling through reading aloud and simply making time to fit in a little bit of reading for pleasure as often as you can at home-even five minutes of reading for pleasure every day can improve mental wellbeing, creativity, literacy skills, vocabulary, and empathy for others.